JMAConsulting/obiaa/wp-content/uploads/civicrm/ext/stripe/docs/api.md

 * `StripeCustomer.delete` - Delete a customer by passing either civicrm contact id or stripe customer id.
 * `StripeCustomer.updatecontactids` - Used to migrate civicrm_stripe_customer table to match on contact_id instead of email address.
 * `StripeCustomer.updatestripemetadata` - Used to update stripe customers that were created using an older version of the extension (adds name to description and contact_id as a metadata field).
+* `StripeCustomer.membershipcheck` - Used to look for potential problems and inconsistencies between Stripe and CiviCRM.
+Does not make any changes.

 ## StripePaymentintents